ccincotti3/javascript-concepts/docs/var-vs-let.md

  1. **The Creation Phase** is when the JS interpreter stores allocates space for variable and function declarations in memory.
  2. **The Execution Phase** is when the JS interpreter starts executing the code line by line.
 Therefore, our variables will be assigned the values that we defined.
 So `myVar` will actual be assigned `Pie` for example.

-So using the knowledge that we are know equipped with, we can deduce that `myVar` was defined a default value of `undefined` during the Creation Phase (before it was actually assigned a value during the Execution Phase).
+So using the knowledge that we are now equipped with, we can deduce that `myVar` was defined a default value of `undefined` during the Creation Phase (before it was actually assigned a value during the Execution Phase).
 So, `myVar` had a value of `undefined` even before the assignment of `myVar` was executed.

 But that doesn't explain `myLet`, well, can we be sure that the variable was hoisted within the function?
 Let's see another example to truly test it.
 This time, let's define a variable `let` myLet, and _another_ within the function.
 This is possible due to scope (again we'll cover that later).